awsdocs/amazon-s3-userguide/doc_source/WebsiteEndpoints.md

 Amazon S3 website endpoints do not support HTTPS\.
 For information about using HTTPS with an Amazon S3 bucket, see the following:
 [How do I use CloudFront to serve HTTPS requests for my Amazon S3 bucket?](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3)
 [Requiring HTTPS for communication between viewers and CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html)
 Requester Pays buckets  do not allow access through the website endpoint\.
 Any request to such a bucket receives a 403 Access Denied response\.
-For more information, see [Configuring Requester Pays buckets for storage transfers and usage](RequesterPaysBuckets.md)\.
+For more information, see [Using Requester Pays buckets for storage transfers and usage](RequesterPaysBuckets.md)\.

 **Topics**
 + [Website endpoint examples](#website-endpoint-examples)